 The Organization's spending policy allows for appropriating the investment earnings for distribution based upon a maximum of 5% of the twelve-quarter trailing average of the fair market value of investments held in a fund.
 In establishing the distribution policy, the Organization considers the long-term expected return on its endowment funds.
 Accordingly, over the long term, the Organization expects the current spending policy to allow its endowment to grow, net of spending, at the rate of inflation or greater over the investment horizon thus maintaining the purchasing power of the endowment assets held in perpetuity as well as to provide additional real growth through new gifts and investment returns.
-During the year ended June 30, 2020, the Board voted to delay the annual distribution from the endowment funds due to the market volatility caused by the COVID-19 pandemic.
-The annual distribution under the spending policy for fiscal year 2020 totaled \$350,000 and was made in September 2020.
-In addition, the annual distribution for the year ended June 30, 2021 totaled \$420,000 and was also made during the year.
-This amount has been designated by the Board for tuition assistance for fiscal year 2022.
-See note 6.
+The annual distribution for the year ended June 30, 2022, totaled \$340,000.
+This amount has been designated by the Board for tuition assistance and/or operating expenses for fiscal year 2023.
+See note 5.
+In addition, the Board approved the appropriation from the William Randolph Hearst, Frank and Marie Gold, and Josephine J. Aquila endowments totaling \$45,000 for the upcoming year, but decided to delay distribution from the investment fund to avoid these funds falling below the amount of the original donations.

-(8) Administration and Donor Services Agreement
+(7) Administration and Donor Services Agreement

-For a base annual fee, the Archdiocese's Mission Advancement Office (MAO), formerly the Office of Development, provides fundraising and related development services and resources to the Organization that include: donor communications and relations, grant reporting and solicitation, database management and metrics.
+For a base annual fee, the Archdiocese's Mission Advancement Office (MAO) provides fundraising and related development services and resources to the Organization that include donor communications and relations, event management, grant reporting and solicitation, and database management and metrics.
 The agreement is renewed on an annual basis.
-For each of the years ended June 30, 2021 and 2020, fees incurred in connection with this service agreement totaled \$300,000.
+For each of the years ended June 30, 2022 and 2021, fees incurred in connection with this service agreement totaled \$300,000.
 The fees have been allocated on a functional basis in the consolidated statements of functional expenses based on estimates of how the MAO staff spent their time performing services under the agreement.

-(9) Pension Plan
+(8) Pension Plan

 Beginning with the quarter ended September 30, 2017, the employees of the Organization participate in the Archdiocese of Denver Lay Employee's Money Purchase Pension Plan and Trust (the Plan) sponsored by the Archdiocese.
 The Plan is a defined contribution plan, qualifies as a Church plan, and is funded by contributions from its participating employers, including the Organization.
 Third-party administrators of the Plan collect and invest contributions and pay benefits in accordance with plan provisions.
 The Organization contributes 6% of participants' eligible annual compensation, which is credited to each participant's account along with earnings from the participant's self-directed investments.
-Pension expense incurred by the Organization during the years ended June 30, 2021 and 2020 was \$13,706 and \$14,381, respectively.
-At June 30, 2021 and 2020, the Organization recorded a payable totaling \$2,852 and \$3,357, respectively, for the fourth quarter contribution to the Plan.
+Pension expense incurred by the Organization during the years ended June 30, 2022 and 2021 was \$12,241 and \$13,706, respectively.
+At June 30, 2022 and 2021, the Organization recorded a payable totaling \$3,947 and \$2,852, respectively, for the fourth quarter contribution to the Plan.

-(10) Other Transactions with Archdiocesan Entities
+(9) Other Transactions with Archdiocesan Entities

 The Archdiocese of Denver Irrevocable Revolving Fund Trust ("Revolving Fund Trust") provides a secure means for the Archdiocese of Denver, the parishes within the Archdiocese and other related ecclesiastical organizations to support one another by depositing surplus funds with the Revolving Fund Trust, which funds can be loaned to parishes and related ecclesiastical organizations for specific needs.
-The Organization has a savings deposit account at the Revolving Fund Trust, the balance of which was \$2,085,716 at June 30, 2021 and \$1,428,319 at June 30, 2020.
+The Organization has a savings deposit account at the Revolving Fund Trust, the balance of which was \$2,046,913 at June 30, 2022 and \$2,085,716 at June 30, 2021.
 These amounts are included in cash and cash equivalents in the consolidated statements of financial position.
-Interest income earned on the savings deposit account totaled \$7,397 and \$20,999 during the years ended June 30, 2021 and 2020, respectively.
+Interest income earned on the savings deposit account totaled \$11,197 and \$7,397 during the years ended June 30, 2022 and 2021, respectively.